 involved in the common cold.

-Metabolism of histamine
+Metabolism

-Histidine decarboxylase (HDC), is the
+Histidine decarboxylase is the

 rate-limiting enzyme for mammalian histamine synthesis.
 Histamine is a multifunctional biogenic amine with